ptgrogan/excel-swimmer/README.md

 If you add or more events, edit the chart series (right click, select "Select data...", click "Add" or "Remove", similar to existing event series).

-## More Information
+## Contact

-For more information, please contact Paul T. Grogan <pgrogan@stevens.edu>.
+Paul T. Grogan <pgrogan@stevens.edu>
+School of Systems and Enterprises
+Stevens Institute of Technology